aaronxhan/aaronxhan/README.md

-# hey, i'm Aaron 👋
+# hello World, i'm Aaron 👋

 builder, creative, and business student, figuring out how to make cool things that matter.

 ### what i'm up to
-- 📚 3rd year BS Business Administration (Technology Management) @ Enderun Colleges
+- 📚 4th year BS Business Administration (Major in Technology Management) @ Enderun Colleges
 - 🏗️ Officer In Multiple RSO's @ Enderun Colleges
-- 👟 Founder of **PANALO** — a Filipino luxury streetwear brand (Y Combinator Startup School alum)
+- 👟 Founder of **PANALO** — a Filipino luxury brand (Y Combinator Startup School alum)
 - 🎬 Building **Kasting.ph** — a casting & modeling platform for the Philippine market

 ### what i'm into